VectorInstitute/flex_model/README.md

 # Installation

-## With pip
+## Using pip
 Run the command: `pip install flex-model`.

 ## From Source
-Clone the repository and run `pip install .` from the project directory.
-You can install other dependencies via the respective requirements file located in `requirements/`.
+Clone the repository and run `pip install .[all]` to install all dependencies.
+For more fine-grained options, you can install directly from the requirements files found in `requirements/`.

 ## Current WIPs
 * ~~Adding more rigorous tess for hook function behaviours~~